csaavs/csaavs.github.io/README.md

 ```

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-See [Material Design Icon] to include icons in your Mardown.(https://google.github.io/material-design-icons/)
+See [Material Design Icon](https://google.github.io/material-design-icons/)to include icons in your Mardown.

 ___